treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 • Welcome all new aspiring intern
 • Reviewing issues and pull requests in [treehouses.github.io](https://github.com/treehouses/treehouses.github.io)
 • Merging pull requests
-• Answer all the questions when they have problems (they might send you a private message so please regularly check your Gitter  )
+• Answer all the questions when they have problems (they might send you a private message so please regularly check your Gitter)

 ## How to welcome all new aspiring intern
 If you see new aspiring interns send a message `@/all Hello Team my name is ....
 I'd like to become a virtual intern.
 What is the next step?`, you need to welcome them and send `https://treehouses.io/#!./pages/vi/sshpi.md` to them.
-To they can start working on the First Steps.
+So they can start working on the First Steps.

 ## How to review Pull Requests and Issues
 One of your responsibilities as an intern is to review and help aspiring interns with their issues and pull requests on [treehouses.github.io](https://github.com/treehouses/treehouses.github.io)